Gouravsharm1/vichill/README.txt

            chat.js -> contains the code related to chat feature. feature.js -> contains the code and functions for differtent features change_appearance.js -> contains function an code that is mostly used for changing style and interface of application

-flowchart.drawio -> contains the flowchart of working of application.
+flowchart_of_vichill.png -> Contains the flowchart of working of application.
 It was made using draw.io .

 Working of application :